 |Lilac Point||Lavender pink nose and pads|

 Blue eyes are also the norm for Siamese kittens.
-While many breeds are initially born with blue eyes that darken later on, the partial albinism gene found in the Siamese causes the eyes to remain blue.
+While many breeds are initially born with blue eyes that change later on, the partial albinism gene found in the Siamese causes the eyes to remain blue.
 The color you see is actually the result of light being reflected back from the retina.

 From Kitten to Fully Grown Siamese